List of Ai Yori Aoshi characters: Chika Minazuki

-Taeko's younger cousin and a high school student when she's first introduced.
+Taeko's younger cousin and a high school student when she is first introduced.
 During the summer she spends most of her time working in a cafe down by the beach.
 Because of this, she is very tanned except for tan lines caused by her swimsuits.
 She notices that Taeko has a crush on Kaoru and spends a lot of time trying to fix the two of them up.
 She occasionally has mild feelings for Kaoru as the series progresses, but for the most part, looks up to him as an older brother.

 Four years later, Chika is at Meiritsu University alongside Chizuru and Natsuki.
 Chika has grown her hair longer and no longer wears it in two ponytails.